 By addressing the healthcare needs of our community’s most vulnerable, Project Access San Diego prevents the potential development of life-threatening or chronic medical conditions to the uninsured.
 The care provided also reduces the strain on hospital emergency departments and other community healthcare centers.
 Project Access patients report significant improvement in their health status after receiving care.

 Physician volunteers report high satisfaction with Project Access San Diego because of our care management system.
-Care begins when a primary care provider at community health centers refer a patient to Project Access.
+Care begins when a primary care provider at community health centers refers a patient to Project Access.
 The case is reviewed by the Chief Medical Officer, and a Patient Care Manager becomes the main contact for the patient referral.

 Once approved, the Patient Care Manager provides the patient with one-on-one assistance, navigation through the specialty care process, and ensuring the patient receives necessary testing, imaging, and other services prior to their appointments.
 Patient Care Managers also assist patients with their treatment plan, transportation, and medical interpretation services.

 Community health centers and primary care physicians caring for the uninsured can refer their patients to Project Access for necessary specialty care.
 Champions for Health’s Chief Medical Officer reviews referrals to ensure physicians assist those most in need.
 Please note the Specialties We Offer.
 All referral forms must be completed by the primary care provider site, and patients must be at least 18 years of age.
 Resources for some specialties may be limited, and wait times for specialty care appointments vary.
 Approximately 30% of patients referred require a surgery or procedure performed outside the specialty physician’s office.
 These are done either at a community hospital or outpatient surgery center.

 To refer a patient, the medical provider should complete the Patient Referral Form, assure that the patient/family completes the Enrollment Form, and submit the forms along with relevant medical history via our HIPAA-compliant fax — 858.560.0179.